Tischler graphs of critically fixed rational maps and their applications

 \section{Combinatorial classification of critically fixed rational maps}

-The goal of this section is to prove Theorem \ref{thm:classif_cr_fixed}, that is, we aim to construct a bijection between the set $\operatorname{ConPlanGr}$ of isomorphism classes of planar embedded connected graphs and the set $\operatorname{CrFixRat}$ of conformal conjugacy classes of critically fixed rational maps.
-Before we can describe the map $\Phi$, we have to introduce some preliminary constructions.
+The goal of this section is to prove Theorem \ref{thm:classif_cr_fixed}.
+Namely, we will construct a canonical bijection between the set $\operatorname{ConPlanGr}_n$ of isomorphism classes of connected planar embedded graphs with exactly $n$ edges (and without loops) and the set $\operatorname{CritFixRat}_{n+1}$ of conformal conjugacy classes of critically fixed rational maps of degree $n+1$.
+Theorem \ref{thm:classif_cr_fixed} will then immediately follow.
+To describe the map $\Phi$, we first need to introduce some auxiliary constructions.